klieret/collaborative-programming-github/README.md

 > **Note**
 > You can use these slides for your teaching, too (see license)!
 Contributions are very welcome as well.

-Slides originally created for the [CoDaS-HEP 2022 school](https://indico.cern.ch/event/1151367/).
+Slides originally created for the [CoDaS-HEP 2022 school](https://indico.cern.ch/event/1151367/) (PDF version of the slides available in the release).

 ## 🧰 Local development